+The solo show is split into two well-defined parts, the first opening with an imaginary commencement speech.
+Taylor commands the podium as Richards, transforming the audience into newly minted college grads.
+She cracks good-natured jokes and doles out advice while recounting her improbable journey from 1950s housewife to political power player.
 During the second act, we’re in Richards’ gubernatorial office.
-We witness the governor at her desk, skillfully multitasking through a head-spinning sequence of phone calls, lassoing the powerful men of the world (e.g., Bill Clinton) to join forces, while pondering the fate of a condemned prisoner, juggling myriad duties, scolding goldbricks and patching up her kids’ sibling rivalries.
+We witness the governor at her desk, skillfully multitasking through a head-spinning sequence of phone calls.
+She lassoes the powerful men of the world (e.g., Bill Clinton) to join forces, while pondering the fate of a condemned prisoner.
+As she juggles those myriad duties, she scolds goldbricks and patches up her kids’ sibling rivalries.
 It’s a whirlwind of activity—and all second nature.

-You probably recall Taylor as the sharp-tongued grande dame Peggy Peabody, the mother of Helena (Rachel Shelley) in Showtime’s “The L Word”.
+You probably recall Taylor as the sharp-tongued grande dame Peggy Peabody, the mother of Helena (Rachel Shelley) in Showtime’s The L Word.
 During her tenure on that series, in 2007, Taylor broke ground on this project, a two-act play about Richards’ life and career.
 (Richards passed away from cancer the previous year.)
-The play’s text, which Taylor meticulously researched and wrote, is amalgamated from sources including personal anecdotes told by Richards’ family, friends, colleagues and staff.
+The play’s text, which Taylor meticulously researched and wrote, is amalgamated from various sources, including personal anecdotes told by Richards’ family, friends, colleagues and staff.

 The solo performance appears to be part homage, part character study, without a plot-driven structure.
 Even so, there's a powerful story within it: the story of a remarkable woman of wit, compassion and courage.